samholmes/lace/README.md

 # lace

 Lace is a control flow library that doesn't get in your way.
-Here's how it works
+Here's how it works:

 	// Require the lib
 	var lace = require('lace');